TrellixVulnTeam/luigi_3P9D/luiggi/README.md

 # Get started

-There are two ways: the first uses NPM and allows to run Luigi code esily using Node.js, but will not give you the ability to produce redistribuable executable files.
+There are two ways: the first uses NPM and allows to run Luiggi code esily using Node.js, but will not give you the ability to produce redistribuable executable files.

 The second one builds a modified Node.js binary.

 ## With NPM (easier)

-This will allow to test Luigi quickly, and allows for faster development.
+This will allow to test Luiggi quickly, and allows for faster development.
 But you won't be able to build self-contained redistributable binaries of your games.

 ### Windows